Even more auto

 Isn’t that nice?
 In any case: I like it a lot!

-I definitely recommend watching that talk.
+I definitely recommend watching Herb’s talk.
 Even though it is from 2014, I think it still applies today.
 Congrats to Herb for that talk!